soulqw/CoCo/README.md

 ![image](https://cdn.nlark.com/yuque/0/2020/gif/1502571/1601093668141-533ce509-9f4e-45fa-99c7-57a9a3d31335.gif)

-- dispose the origin image：
+- Dispose the origin image：
 Generally speaking, we may need dispose the origin image such as compress and so on, so CoCo provide the operator of dispose, we can use it to dispose the image
 ```kotlin
         //pick then dispose